-Her voluntary work with teenagers in church youth groups over the last thirty years, coupled with her experience of leading long term Forest School programmes with young people on the Autism Spectrum, convinced her that nature connection and a sense of belonging are needed to stem the tide of isolation, self harm, and hopelessness affecting a rising number of teenagers.
+Her voluntary work with teenagers in church youth groups over many years, coupled with her experience of leading long term Forest School programmes with young autistic people, convinced her that nature connection, a sense of belonging and agency, are needed more than ever.

 Vaughn is often to be seen running or walking on the Berkshire Downs with his canine sidekicks, Neville and Jumble.